ENQUIRE NOW

 Oscar has a keen interest in maths as well.
 He has a talent for pattern recognition and enjoys solving problems.
 The skill served him well when he took part in the American Mathematics Competition.
 Oscar ranked in the top 5% in this advanced global competition.

 He has a natural talent for numbers, but he has not yet decided if he wants to pursue math as a career.
 For Oscar, the future is full of options.
-Currently, he is considering returning to Huili to become a teacher himself.
-In the meantime, he thoroughly enjoys learning from his teachers and classmates in Huili's mathematics club.
+Currently, he is considering returning to Hiba to become a teacher himself.
+In the meantime, he thoroughly enjoys learning from his teachers and classmates in Hiba's mathematics club.

 Learning what it means to be a global citizen